-When the facility registry receives a request to revise a facility, the facility registry SHALL validate that the requested facility exists.
-If the requested target of revision (the facility to be updated) does not exist the facility registry SHALL reply with an HTTP 404 error.
+When the facility registry receives a request to revise a facility, the facility registry MUST validate that the requested facility exists.
+If the requested target of revision (the facility to be updated) does not exist the facility registry MUST reply with an HTTP 404 error.

-If the facility resource exists, the facility registry SHALL update its datastore with the new information and SHALL respond with an HTTP 200 response code.
-The facility registry SHALL only update fields that were provided in the update payload.
-Any fields missing SHALL be considered unchanged.
+If the facility resource exists, the facility registry MUST update its datastore with the new information and MUST respond with an HTTP 200 response code.
+The facility registry MUST only update fields that were provided in the update payload.
+Any fields missing MUST be considered unchanged.
+The facility registry MUST return a complete copy of the facility record containing the applied revisions.

 Delete Facility